All Episodes

 We need a docudrama of the docudrama that illustrates exactly how big government is intimidating free speech in the entertainment community.

-We also need this since since everybody Clinton, everybody else so concerned about the truth, all right.
+We also need this, since everybody, Clinton, everybody else so concerned about the truth, all right, I'm up for that.

-I'm so sorry I should have done more about that, you know.
+I'm so sorry, I should have done more about that, you know.

-But oh, he cares.
+Oh, he cares.

 After that, we need a docudrama on Bill Clinton's approval of the aerospace firm Laurel, a big contributor to his campaign selling satellite technology to the communist Chinese.

-And after that, we need a docudrama on the Red Chinese contributions to the Clinton Defense Fund and his re-election campaign.
+And after that, we need a docudrama on the Red Chinese contributions to the Clinton Defense Fund and his reelection campaign.

 And how about a docudrama on all the Lincoln bedroom sleepovers?